scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 ```

 !!! note
+    Custom extension attributes like `token._.is_milestone` are normally referenced with the `_.` prefix.
+However, in milestone dicts, only the name "is_milestone" is given, parallelling built-in attributes like "is_punct".
+The same is true for any other custom extension available in the token's attributes.

 An obvious advantage of preprocessing milestones is that the custom attribute can be saved.
-If the user chooses to preserve milestones when using `Ginsu.split_on_milestones`, the milestone will appear at the beginning of each document, but will not have `._.is_milestone` attribute.
+If the user chooses to preserve milestones when using `Ginsu.split_on_milestones`, the milestone will appear at the beginning of each document, but will not have the `_.is_milestone` attribute.
 In the future, it is hoped that we will incorporate the ability to set milestones on the fly.

 ### Machete